parzivalkairav/Nft_marketplace/unit_test/readme.md

 <h1>Unit Tests</h1>
 This project contains unit tests to ensure that the NFT Marketplace code is working as expected.
 Unit tests help to catch errors early and ensure that the code continues to work as changes are made.

-Running the Tests
+Running the Tests:
-To run the unit tests, use the following command:
+To run the unit tests, use the following command:<br/>

-bash
-Copy code
-npm test
+npm test<br/>

-This command will run all of the unit tests in the test/ directory and display the results in the terminal.
+This command will run all of the unit tests in the test/ directory and display the results in the terminal.<br/>

-Writing Unit Tests
+<h1>Writing Unit Tests</h1>
 To write a unit test, create a new file in the test/ directory with the extension .test.js.
 This file should contain one or more tests for a specific piece of functionality.

 Tests should use the chai and sinon libraries to make assertions and create test doubles, respectively.
 Tests should cover both the success and error cases of the code being tested.